Johnny Depp raises around £3m through sale of debut art collection

 Johnny Depp has raised around £3 million in just a few hours through a sale of his artwork.

-The Hollywood actor, 59, announced on Instagram that he was selling prints from his debut collection, Friends And Heroes, through Castle Fine Art gallery in London’s Covent Garden.
+The Hollywood actor, 59, announced on Instagram that he was selling prints from his debut collection, Friends And Heroes, through Castle Fine Art, which operates 37 galleries around the country.

 The works depict four people who have inspired him, Rolling Stone Keith Richards, actor Al Pacino, folk legend Bob Dylan and Hollywood actress Elizabeth Taylor, and feature what are described by the gallery as “characteristic freehand flourishes”.